oebelus/my_notes/public/docs/Blockchain Fundamentals.md

 ### 9. Layer 1 and Layer 2

-1- `Layer 1` solutions: This refers to base layer blockchain implementations like Bitcoin or Ethereum.
+1- Layer 1 solutions: This refers to base layer blockchain implementations like Bitcoin or Ethereum.

 - Applications directly deployed on Ethereum, like Uniswap, are not considered L2s but rather dApps on L1.

-2. `Layer 2` solutions: These are applications added on top of a layer one, like [Chainlink](https://chain.link/), [Arbitrum](https://arbitrum.io/) or Optimism, they're trying to solve the problem of scalability.
+2- Layer 2 solutions: These are applications added on top of a layer one, like [Chainlink](https://chain.link/), [Arbitrum](https://arbitrum.io/) or Optimism, they're trying to solve the problem of scalability.
 These protocols leverage something called `rollups`.

 - A **Layer 2** is any application built on outside an L1 blockchain that _hooks back into it_.
 - There are different types of Layer 2:
 - **Chainlink**: a decentralized Oracle networks.
 - **The Graph**: event indexing networks.
 - But the most popular type of L2 is the **rollup**, or **L2 chain**.